Miller stops 31 shots; Ducks hang on to beat Sabres 3-2

-The 39-year-old Miller, who spent the first half of his career with the Sabres, earned his 385th career win to move into a tie with Mike Vernon on the NHL list.
+The 39-year-old Miller, who spent his first 11 seasons with the Sabres, earned his 385th career win to move into a tie with Mike Vernon for 15th on the NHL list.

+“When I look back, I never would’ve expected to be on a list like that or playing this long, so I try to appreciate the opportunities,” said Miller, who benefited from the Sabres hitting the post three times in the third period.

+Miller was looking to rebound following a 30-save outing in a 5-4 overtime loss at Toronto on Friday.
+He hasn’t faced his first NHL team very much in recent years due to injuries and spending the past seven seasons in the Western Conference.

+Coach Dallas Eakins made it a point to reference Miller’s homecoming to motivate his players.

+“This is a special place for him,” Eakins said.
+“We talked about it before the game, like this is a game we want for Millsy.
+So it was good to see Millsy get that one.”

 Johan Larsson and Rasmus Dahlin scored for Buffalo, which was coming off a 3-1 win at the New York Rangers on Friday night.
-The Sabres dropped to 2-5-1 in their past seven overall.
+The Sabres dropped to 2-5-1 in their past seven.

 Jonas Johansson had 25 saves in his second career start, but gave up three goals on the first six shots he faced.
 Linus Ullmark was sidelined by a lower-body injury, and veteran backup Carter Hutton was excused due to a family issue.